Amsterdam/mapserver/README-local-development.md

 # Using the Amsterdam mapserver for local testing

+*This document describes how to serve your own datasets using the Datapunt Amsterdam Mapserver container.*

-The [Datapunt Amsterdam mapserver][1] docker container is used to provide WMS and WFS services as part of the [Amsterdam City Data portal][2].
+The [Datapunt Amsterdam mapserver][1] docker container is used to provide [WMS][7] and [WFS][8] services as part of the [Amsterdam City Data portal][2].
 This container provides a webserver with the [Mapserver][3] scripts pre-configured for some of the Amsterdam City Data data sets.

 While you cannot access all the datasets that are served using this container you can re-use it for your own purposes such as local testing.
-This document describes how you can adapt this mapserver container to run locally with your own data.
+How you can adapt it is described below.

+*Note: web browsers do not implement the WMS and WFS protocols, you need a dedicated client.*

 ## Pre-requisites